 January 10, 2005 at 9:52 pm #9346

-Back in bleak days of 1981 £25 represented nearly one week’s wages for me…the joys of “Maggies Britain”.
+Back in bleak days of 1981 £25 represented nearly one week’s wages for me.
+The joys of life in “Maggies Britain”.
 However it was enough for me to buy my very first honest to goodness motorcycle, a 1972 Honda C50.
 That’s right; the ionic “stepthru”, widely regarded in the UK as a commuter hack for factory workers wearing yellow oilskins, a Hi Tec open face crash helmet and welly boots for riding gear, but an institution in many parts of the world.

 This is my C50, sadly much abused

 Santa Pod?
 No Crossway Lane….